A Travel Price Comparison for Families, Couples, and Backpackers Corfu vs. San Remo for Food, Beaches, Families, and Couples

 San Remo

-The nightlife in Corfu has something for everybody.
+Corfu has a large number of nightlife venues.
 It's a large island that attracts a number of students, so you can expect a party during the summer months.
 The most popular areas for nightlife are Kavos, Ipsos, Kontokali, and Sidari.
 You'll also find clubs in many of the resorts and there are often all night parties even during the off seasons.

-There's a variety of activities in the evening in San Remo.
+San Remo has an active nightlife scene for those who seek it out.
 The city has a number of clubs and bars where you can enjoy a drink or hang out late into the evening.
 It's a pretty mellow nightlife scene, but there's still plenty of places to go as well as a local vibe that doesn't have the influx of tourists that you find in many of other Italian cities.

 Is Corfu or San Remo Better for Beaches?